elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-v0.9.8.1.md

-# The ELA v0.9.8.1 upgrade[20240922]
+# The ELA v0.9.8.1 update sponsors file [20240922]

-The upgrade mainly includes:
+The update mainly includes:

 - Replace sponsors file

-## Automatic upgrade update sponsors file
+## Automatic  update sponsors file
-## Upgrade Steps
+## Update Steps
 1. Log in to the server
 2. Enter the node directory